FREQUENTLY ASKED QUESTIONS

 Q. Where can I get an application?

-A. You can download a copy from this website at www.ccbma.org on the Exams page.
+A. You can download a copy from this website by clicking on the Exam tab.

 Q. I want to certify as a CCMA-C (Clinical).
 What do I need to send with the application?